-13-520 The limitations in section 13-519 shall not apply to (1) restricted funds budgeted for capital improvements, (2) restricted funds expended from a qualified sinking fund for acquisition or replacement of tangible personal property with a useful life of five years or more, (3) restricted funds pledged to retire bonds as defined in subdivision (1) of section 10-134 and approved according to law, (4) restricted funds used by a public airport to retire interest-free loans from the Division of 1 2 Aeronautics of the Department of Transportation in lieu of bonded indebtedness at a lower cost to the public airport, (5) restricted funds 3 4 budgeted in support of a service which is the subject of an agreement or a modification of an existing agreement whether operated by one of the 5 parties to the agreement or by an independent joint entity or joint 6 7 public agency, (6) restricted funds budgeted to pay for repairs to infrastructure damaged by a natural disaster which is declared a disaster 8 9 emergency pursuant to the Emergency Management Act, (7) restricted funds budgeted to pay for judgments, except judgments or orders from the 10 Commission of Industrial Relations, obtained against a governmental unit 11 which require or obligate a governmental unit to pay such judgment, to 12 13 the extent such judgment is not paid by liability insurance coverage of a governmental unit, (8) restricted funds budgeted to pay benefits under 14 the Firefighter Cancer Benefits Act, Θ (9) the dollar amount by which 15 restricted funds budgeted by a natural resources district to administer 16 17 and implement ground water management activities and integrated management activities under the Nebraska Ground Water Management and 18 19 Protection Act exceed its restricted funds budgeted to administer and implement ground water management activities and integrated management 20 activities for FY2003-04, or (10) restricted funds equal to the amount of 21 local option sales and use tax budgeted to be collected within a good 22 life district established pursuant to section 77-4405.
-23
+13-520 The limitations in section 13-519 shall not apply to (1) restricted funds budgeted for capital improvements, (2) restricted funds expended from a qualified sinking fund for acquisition or replacement of tangible personal property with a useful life of five years or more, (3) restricted funds pledged to retire bonds as defined in subdivision (1) of section 10-134 and approved according to law, (4) restricted funds used by a public airport to retire interest-free loans from the Division of Aeronautics of the Department of Transportation in lieu of bonded indebtedness at a lower cost to the public airport.
+(5) restricted funds budgeted in support of a service which is the airport, (5) restricted funds budgeted in support of a service which is the subject of an agreement or a modification of an existing agreement whether operated by one of the parties to the agreement or by an independent joint entity or joint public agency, (6) restricted funds budgeted to pay for repairs to infrastructure damaged by a natural disaster which is declared a disaster emergency pursuant to the Emergency Management Act, (7) restricted funds budgeted to pay for judgments, except judgments or orders from the Commission of Industrial Polations, obtained against a governmental unit which require or of Industrial Relations, obtained against a governmental unit which require or obligate a governmental unit to pay such judgment, to the extent such judgment is not paid by liability insurance coverage of a governmental unit, (8) restricted funds budgeted to pay behight sunder the Firefighter Cancer Benefits Act, or (9) the dollar amount by which restricted funds budgeted by a natural resources district to administer and implement ground water management activities and integrated management activities under the Nebraska Ground Water Management and Protection Act exceed its restricted funds budgeted to administer and implement ground water management activities and integrated management activities for FY2003-04, or (10) restricted funds equal to the amount of local option sales and use tax budgeted to be collected within a good life district established pursuant to section 77-4405.

-24 Sec.
-51. Section 13-3102, Revised Statutes Supplement, 2023, is 25 amended to read:
+Sec.
+51. Section 13-3102, Revised Statutes Supplement, 2023, is amended to

-26 13-3102 For purposes of the Sports Arena Facility Financing 27 Assistance Act:
+13-3102 For purposes of the Sports Arena Facility Financing Assistance Act:

-28 (1) Applicant means:

-29 (a) A political subdivision; or

-30 (b) A political subdivision and nonprofit organization that jointly 31 submit an application under the act;

-1 (2) Board means a board consisting of the Governor, the State 2 Treasurer, the chairperson of the Nebraska Investment Council, the chairperson of the Nebraska State Board of Public Accountancy, and a 3 4 professor of economics on the faculty of a state postsecondary educational institution appointed to a two-year term on the board by the 5 Coordinating Commission for Postsecondary Education.
-For administrative 6 7 and budget purposes only, the board shall be considered part of the Department of Revenue; 8
+- (1) Applicant means: - (a) A political subdivision; or - (b) A political subdivision and nonprofit organization that jointly submit an application under the act; - (2) Board means a board consisting of the Governor, the State Treasurer, the chairperson of the Nebraska Investment Council, the chairperson of the Nebraska State Board of Public Accountancy, and a professor of economics on the Nebraska State Board of Public Accountancy, and a professor of economics on the faculty of a state postsecondary educational institution appointed to a two-year term on the board by the Coordinating Commission for Postsecondary Education.
+For administrative and budget purposes only, the board shall be considered part of the Department of Revenue;

-9 (3) Bond means a general obligation bond, redevelopment bond, lease-10 purchase bond, revenue bond, or combination of any such bonds;
+(3) Bond means a general obligation bond, redevelopment bond, lease-purchase bond, revenue bond, or combination of any such bonds;